 Plant taxonomy classifies Korean spice viburnum shrubs as Viburnum carlesii, while their common name is Korean spicebush.
 However, be careful not to confuse this with "spicebush" (Lindera benzoin) or "California allspice" or California spicebush" (Calycanthus occidentalis).
 Viburnum carlesii are in the moschatel family of plants, which also includes elderberry (Sambucus).
 A popular cultivar is 'Aurora.'

-Korean spice viburnum shrubs reach 4 to 6 feet in height at maturity, with a similar spread.
-The 'Compactum' cultivar is sometimes referred to as a "dwarf" type because it stays a bit smaller (3 to 4 feet).
+Korean spice viburnum shrubs reach four to six feet in height at maturity, with a similar spread.
+The 'Compactum' cultivar is sometimes referred to as a "dwarf" type because it stays a bit smaller (three to four feet).
 The flowers start as pink buds and change to white blooms with a hint of the early pink color.
 The white flower clusters are nicely rounded and very fragrant.

-If you still wish to try for berries, you will be faced with the cross-pollination problem, which is twofold:
+If you still wish to try for berries, you'll be faced with the cross-pollination challenge, which is twofold:

 - The pollinator plant cannot be of the same cultivar.
 So, for example, you cannot pollinate an 'Aurora' with another 'Aurora.'
 Instead, you would have to pair your 'Aurora' with another viburnum from the same species (a hybrid bred from the same species will also work).

 - The pollinator plant must also come into bloom at the same time as the plant from which you are trying to get berries.
 Because plants bloom at different times in different areas, ask local nurseries or an extension service to recommend a suitable pollinator.